 - The Buffalo News

 Learn more details about English internships.

-The Canisius College Little Theatre club mounts several fully-staged productions a year by major playwrights and student written and produced plays as well.
+The Canisius University Little Theatre club mounts several fully-staged productions a year by major playwrights and student written and produced plays as well.
 Club members participate in every aspect of theater production, including acting, directing, costume set design, and show promotion.
 Artist in residence Eileen Dugan, an award winning Buffalo actor and director, advises the club and directs Little Theatre productions.

 The Quadrangle is the college's literary and visual arts magazine.
 It publishes annually in the spring semester featuring works of poetry, fiction and nonfiction prose, photography, artwork, essays, interviews, song lyrics, and short plays.
 The Quadrangle was founded in the 1951-1952 academic year, and it was the fourth literary magazine at Canisius.
 The first moderator was Roger B. Dooley, a former graduate and English professor.
 It was given the name Quadrangle because of its original quarterly publication and representation of the buildings that formed a quadrangle on the main campus.
 The Quadrangle unveils each year at the end of April.
 The editors always encourage contributors to come and enjoy the evening.
 No part of this magazine is unveiled to outside parties until final publication.